-The Orphan Drug Act (ODA) celebrated its birthday last week, marking 40 years of revolutionizing drug development for rare diseases and helping millions of patients in the process.
+The Orphan Drug Act (ODA) celebrates its birthday on January 3.
+The year 2024 marks 41 years of revolutionizing drug development for rare diseases and helping millions of patients in the process.

 More than 25 million Americans have some kind of rare disease, defined as a condition that is shared by fewer than 200,000 other patients in the United States, according to the National Organization for Rare Disorders (NORD).
 The limited number of patients for each of these diverse diseases makes it hard for drug developers to receive appropriate compensation for the years of time and millions of dollars typically involved in bringing a new drug to market.

 That was the idea behind the ODA, which has encouraged a dramatic increase in the number of drugs developed for rare diseases.

 “Since its enactment in 1983, the number of orphan drugs approved by the Food and Drug Administration (FDA) has increased by 1,576%—from just 38 to more than 600 treatments for more than 1,000 rare diseases,” according to the Rare Disease Company Coalition.

 The Orphan Drug Act gives the FDA authority to grant orphan-drug designation to a drug or biological product targeting a rare disease.
 The designation qualifies drug developers to receive various incentives, including tax credits, a waiver of FDA user fees, grants for clinical testing, and the opportunity for up to seven years of exclusivity for the new drug, the FDA says.

 The ODA’s incentives have not only encouraged discovery and development of new drugs, they have also enabled research that identified more than 7,000 rare diseases, according to NORD.

 The research has other benefits, as Jim Geraghty, author of “Inside the Orphan Drug Revolution: The Promise of Patient-Centered Biotechnology,” explains in the foreword to his book.